Other University Symbols

 University Marks and Symbols on Merchandise

-Penn State names, marks, and symbols are featured on thousands of pieces of merchandise items found in the marketplace.
+Penn State names, marks, and symbols are featured on thousands of merchandise items in the marketplace.
 Any merchandise featuring a registered or trademarked Penn State name, mark, or symbol, regardless of who produces it or for what purpose, must follow appropriate visual standards and licensing agreements.
-Additionally, any University names, marks, or symbols appearing on merchandise should include either the registration symbol [®] or trademark symbol [™] depending on what is appropriate.
+Additionally, any University names, marks, or symbols appearing on merchandise should include either the registration symbol [®] or trademark symbol [™] depending on which is appropriate.

 Any University unit that would like to produce an item of merchandise should start by visiting the Licensing Programs website or calling 814-865-0356 to locate a licensed vendor or ask questions.
 University faculty and staff may use Penn State names, marks, and symbols, according to established visual and editorial guidelines, on any materials to be used for recruitment, development, or general promotion of the institution.
-However, when merchandise or specialty products such as shirts, ball caps, mugs, pens, etc. are produced, those items are subject to a promotional agreement from the Office of Licensing Programs.
+However, when merchandise or specialty products (for example: shirts, hats, mugs, pens, etc…) are produced, those items are subject to a promotional agreement from the Office of Licensing Programs.
 This is the case whether the item is to be given away for free or sold for profit.
 In all cases, merchandise and specialty items must be produced by licensed Penn State vendors.

 Lapel Pins

-• Unit titles (college, campus, or administrative areas) may be placed in the lower half of the outer rim.
+• Unit titles (college, campus, or administrative areas) or Penn State-related initiatives may be placed in the lower half of the outer rim.

-• The recommended lapel pin size is a 1-inch diameter.
+• The recommended lapel pin size is 1-inch in diameter.

 Lapel pin, shield only